TGDivy/TGDivy/README.md

 ## 💬🌞

-> Sometimes out of your biggest misery, comes your greatest gain. ~ Steve Harvey
+> You will succeed because most people are lazy. ~ Shahir Zag

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )